Are solar panels a good investment or just hype?

 Am I locked into an energy supplier?

 Potentially, you could buy energy from one firm and sell any excess you generate to another.
-Again you’re free to switch energy suppliers whenever best for your situation.
+Again you’re free to switch energy suppliers whenever is best for your situation.

 Will my house be worth more by installing solar panels?